TRACMASS/Tracmass/docs/Modules.rst

     :alt: Example of a forward and backward calendar
 .. warning::  Note than in backward simulations in time, **loopStartYear>loopEndYear**.
 The start year (**StartYear**) is always larger or equal to the current year (**currYear**) - unless **loopYears** is activated.
 If **loopYears** is activated, the calendar is corrected in similar way to the forward simulations (see Figure above).

-This module contains two subroutines:
+This module contains three subroutines:

 .. f:autosubroutine:: init_calendar

 .. note::  init_calendar should be called in readfield if ints == intstart and also each time step.

 .. f:autosubroutine:: update_calendar

+.. f:autosubroutine:: end_calendar

 mod_seed
 --------